pranjalj/django-authentication-app/README.md

 # django-authentication-app
-This git branches have various login and registration app using django.
+This git branches have password update feauture present in profile page using inbuilt django views.